stringzzz/Chatbot_CHELSEA/README.md

  12. Check for an exact match of message, give linked response if so

- 13. Check if message matches as part of a message in memory,
+ 13. Check if user is asking WH-Question, give possible answer response if so

- give linked reponse if so
+ 14. Check if message matches as part of a message in memory, give linked reponse if so

- 14. If certain  or greater messages and words in dictionary, PRNG to
+ 15. If certain  or greater messages and words in dictionary, PRNG to

  determine if attempting topic match.

- 15. If certain  or greater messages and words in dictionary, PRNG to
+ 16. If certain  or greater messages and words in dictionary, PRNG to

  determine if doing single term match.
 If so, coin flip to determine whether